Home Beginner Italian

 Italian: “H” (acca)

-English: “H” as in “hat” (this letter is not used in the Italian language)
+English: “H” as in “hat” (this letter is not used as the first letter in the Italian language)

 Italian: “I” (ee)